linhoangce/1800_202410_BBY14/README.md

 ## 5. Demos

-Here is a table with titles/descriptions in the first row and GIFs in the second row:

 | Create a Post          | Write Reviews          | Add to Cart/Buy         | Search & Filter          |
 |------------------|------------------|------------------|------------------|
 | ![Posting](images/1800-posting.gif)   | ![Write Reviews](images/1800-review.gif)   | ![Cart/Buy Interaction](images/1800-interaction.gif)   | ![Search & Filter](images/1800-search_filter.gif)   |